Interjections in English

 What is an Interjection?

-Interjection definition: "a word or phrase used to express a strong emotion or to fill a pause in the conversation."
-These expressions are usually brief and can stand alone, or they can be attached to a sentence.
+Interjection definition: it's a word or phrase used to express a strong emotion or to fill a pause in the conversation.
+These expressions are usually brief and can stand alone or be attached to a sentence.
 Interjections can mean different things, and they often stand out from the rest of the words in a sentence because of the emotion they express.

-Interjections are not grammatically related to the other words in a sentence, and they are usually followed by an exclamation mark, comma, or question mark.
+Interjections are not grammatically related to other words in a sentence and are usually followed by an exclamation mark, comma, or question mark.
 In this reference, we’ll look at the different types of interjections, when they're relevant, and how to use them in English.

 Interjection Types

-Interjections can be divided into three main types: primary interjections, secondary interjections, and volitive interjections.
+Interjections can be classified into three main types: primary interjections, secondary interjections, and volitive interjections.

 Primary Interjection